 BArch, PgDip Project Management, PgDip Construction Law, PgDip Arbitration

-Dorothy Jones is a project manager with a great knowledge of the German Construction Industry having worked in the country regularly for nearly three decades, traveling to and from Germany on a regular basis, she now works for Turner & Townsend.
-She brings a wealth of international project management experience to the panel.
+Dorothy Jones is a project manager with an architectural background.
+Dorothy has a great knowledge of the German Construction Industry having worked in the country regularly for nearly three decades, travelling to and from Germany on a regular basis.
+She now works with SteadWay in Berlin and brings a wealth of international project management experience to the panel.
 Since 2002 she has worked as a project manager in Germany and Ireland and has worked on a number of high-profile projects.

 Dorothy worked for The Federal Office for Building and Regional Planning (BBR) in Germany and has worked on The Goethe-Institut in Dublin, and also for Rob Krier Architekten, Berlin; ipc Talkenberger GmbH, Lübeck; de Architekten Cie, Berlin; and Primark.
 Dorothy is also a part-time lecturer at University College Dublin.